alexaulbach/RadarTracker/README.md

 #Ideas

-- Replace force name with force index?
-- Currently every entity of a train (wagons and locos) will scan forward.
+Currently every entity of a train (wagons and locos) will scan forward in the driving direction.
 Even if the train is not moving.
+That is for every part of a train one scan.

-Instead the train should use only the locomotives to scan, while driving (fast scan rate) and when stopped only front and back loco is scanned every 10 seconds.
+Instead the train should use only the locomotives to scan, while driving (only one scan).
+When stopped only front and back loco is scanned every 10 (?) seconds.
+When stopped on a train-stop only the back needs to be scanned.

+For this I need to have different lists:

+global.trains -> needed only one times after startup.
+For each train it generates an event on_train_changed_state.
+Which brings it into a new list:

+Depending on state the current front loco is added to

+RunningTrains
+StandingTrains

+Depending on that the trains are scanned by different radars in different intervalls with different methods.

+### more Ideas
+- Stationary and mobile tracker instead of tracker for each entity.
+Stationary will scan only non-moving entities.
+Mobile vice versa.
+- Cars: Scan large area in front of car if moving, scan only every 10 secs and small area if standing.
+- Train-stops: Scan only every 10 (?) secs.
-- Tracker can scan only trains in range (I think to 2500 tiles radius, which is quite big).
+- Tracker can scan only vehicles in range (I think to 2500 tiles radius, which is quite big).
 This needs to introduce to bind trains to trackers.
 - The more trains a tracker needs to scan then, the slower it will refresh.
 - Research each tracker-type on it's own (bring back research for train-tracker after rail-tech).
 - A little bit better estimation of the path the train will drive to scan the ground before the entity it reaches and re-scan of missed out chunks in an most effective way.